EveryTGames/Car-Project/README.md

 And yellow Lg geared motors (4 of them) and normal wheels We didnt use the mecanum wheels as i think it will give us less power to the front and the game theme needs more power And also it is easier to break.

 -----------------------------------------------------------------------------------------
-made by Raze team the 2nd rank in 2023 robo soccer competition organized by Mansoura Engineering College.
+made by Raze team the 2nd rank winner in 2023 robo soccer competition organized by Mansoura Engineering College.